Infineon/AWS_IoT_Client_Library/README.md

 # AWS_IoT_Client_Library

-**This repository is deprecated.** The library is now available here: https://github.com/cypresssemiconductorco/aws-iot
+**This repository is deprecated.** Use the AWS Mbed OS SDK port library from ARMmbed - https://github.com/ARMmbed/mbed-aws-client

 This repository contains the AWS IoT client library code.
 AWS code examples download this library automatically, so you don't need to.
 You can find code examples at these links: